didarul59/QE-to-DeePMD/tutorials_espresso-to-deepmd_Version2.md

-# Converting Quantum ESPRESSO Data to DeePMD Data
+# From Quantum ESPRESSO to DeePMD-kit: A Workflow for Atomistic Modeling

 This guide provides step-by-step instructions to convert Quantum ESPRESSO output files for use in DeePMD-kit training.
 All steps are technical; no theoretical background provided.